LiorHai24/Theatre_Homework/Instructions.md

 **Code Quality**:
 - Follow TypeScript and NestJS best practices
 - Use TypeORM decorators correctly for entity definitions
-- Implement proper error handling in services
+- Implement error handling in services
-- Maintain consistent code formatting with ESLint and Prettier
+- Maintain consistent formatting with ESLint and Prettier

 **Database Management**:
-- Use migrations in production instead of `synchronize: true`
+- Use migrations in production (not `synchronize: true`)
 - Regularly backup database data
-- Monitor database performance and optimize queries
+- Monitor performance and optimize queries
 - Keep database schema in sync with entity definitions

 ## Cleanup